numanaral/project-showcase/README.md

 - Game API built based on factory pattern
 	- Any provider can easily extend and create a wrapper following the factory
 		- redux (local) and firebase (online) are the two providers as of now
-		- Chose firebase for easy setup + easy auth, but a node server with socket.io might make a lot more sense, but then would have to deploy a server.
-Firebase can be integrated on a static app so it's perfect to get the ground up.
+		- Chose firebase for easy setup + easy auth, but a node server with socket.io is what I plan to implement in the future.
+I didn't want to deploy a server just yet and just get it up and running, firebase can be integrated on a static app so it's perfect to get the ground up.
 #### Landing Page
 ![landing page](assets/bomba-man/gifs/landing.gif)
 #### Game Screen